 Fitness after 60?
 Is it possible?
 Of course!
-As a fit 60-year-old woman (well, 64 actually and counting!)
+As a fit 60-year-old woman (well, 65 actually and counting!)
 I say it can be done, my friends.
 If I can maintain a healthy level of fitness, so can you.
 I have some suggestions for a workout for a 60 year old female (or thereabouts) that could help you create a similar plan based on your overall health and abilities.

 Now that I’m well into the 6th decade of my life, I’m living the experience of taking care of my body as it ages.
 There’s no doubt about it, my friends, growing older is not for the weak or faint of heart.
 Things just happen, and you have no control over them…wrinkles, crepey skin, drooping, sagging, creaking joints…it’s no picnic.
 And forget about jumping up off the floor when you’ve been sitting or kneeling…not gonna happen.